- Why passion takes you further than perfection

 – Holden Caulfield, The Catcher In The Rye

-… Little did we know that a duck of our own was checking out our digs back home in the big smoke.
+… Little did we know that a duck of our own was checking out our home, back in Toronto.

-Fast forward to when we returned to Toronto.
+Fast forward to when we got home.
 I opened the roof to re-boot our morning routine: coffee and cats on the roof while I read stuff for work.
-After about 5 minutes a duck squawked and skedaddled – leaving all of us confused.
+To my surprise after about 5 minutes a duck squawked and skedaddled – leaving all of us confused.

-What is a wild animal doing in our concrete jungle?
+What was a wild animal doing in our concrete jungle?

-For this duck to pluck our roof out as her nesting ground from all her other options in the garden of the world, suggests that her habitat and human-tolerance boundaries had been broken.
+This discovery wouldn’t have ruffled our feathers if our roof wasn’t on the fifth story; for this duck to pluck our roof out from all her other nesting options in the garden of the world, suggests that her habitat and human-tolerance boundaries had been broken.
 And so were our hearts.

-This duck, this city duck… our duck, was doing the best that she could under the circumstances.
+This duck, this city duck… our duck, was doing the best she could under the circumstances.

-As we scrambled (there’s going to be a lot of that in this, ok?) to figure out what to do, we learned a few things along the way.
+As we scrambled (there’s going to be a lot of that in this, ok?) to figure out what to do, we learned:

 - Mother ducks and dad ducks scope out the nesting area together

-- The mom visits the site for just one hour a day to lay one egg per day
+- The mom visits the site for just 1 hour a day to lay 1 egg per day

 - After a few days if no predators have eaten the eggs she covers them in down and continues